 Before you begin the driving part of the test, the examiner will do an eyesight check.
 You’ll need to be able to read a number plate from a distance of 27.5 metres.

-You’ll also be asked five ‘show me, tell me’ questions about mechanical and motoring topics.
-DVSA’s ‘Show Me Tell Me’ videos give some more information about these checks.
+During the test, you'll be asked ‘show me, tell me’ questions about mechanical and motoring topics.
+DVSA’s ‘Show Me Tell Me’ videos give some more information about these questions.

-For about 10 minutes of the test you’ll drive independently: your examiner will ask you to follow signs or give you directions to reach a destination.
+For about 20 minutes of the test you’ll drive independently: your examiner will ask you to follow directions or signs to reach a destination.
 This is so you can show you can drive safely on your own.

 You’re allowed to take your instructor with you on your test.
 This is useful because they can help you work on any problems the examiner notices, either to help you pass next time or if you want to keep learning after you pass your test.
 Having someone you know with you can also help you to stay calm during the test.